 \subsection{Limitations and Future Research Challenges}

-Despite enhanced performance and classification accuracy, food image recognition through vision-based approaches may continue to present interesting future research challenges.
-This is because the performance of the methodology used for food image identification is highly dependent on the source of images in a particular food dataset.
+Despite enhanced performance and classification accuracy, food image recognition and volume estimation through vision-based approaches may continue to present interesting future research challenges.
+This is because the performance of the methodologies used for food image identification is highly dependent on the source of images in a particular food dataset.
 Although the growing number of food categories are being incorporated in food image datasets like UECFOOD-256 \cite{hf11}, Food 85 \cite{hf1}, and Food201-segmented \cite{ma4}, there is still an immense need for generalized, comprehensive datasets for better performance evaluation and benchmarking.
 Moreover, we observed that datasets with a large number of food images significantly positively impact classification accuracy.
 However, keeping these large image datasets updated is another challenge, especially since different types of foods are being prepared every day.
 In addition to this, progressive learning during the classification phase is vital for food image datasets due to the continuous arrival of new concepts and domain variation within existing concepts.
-Similarly, developing frameworks interpretable based on an area of interest will improve the overall practicality of solutions in a real-world environment.
+Similarly, developing frameworks interpretable by highlighting the contribution of the area of interest will improve the overall human trust level on a solution in a real-world environment.
+Following food recognition, food volume estimation is a particularly complex and challenging assignment since food items have large variations in shape, texture and appearances.
+Since our article categorized food portion estimation methods into a single view and multi-view methods.
+Multi-view methods are more accurate, however, most of these methods also require calibration objects each time and images from different viewpoints that make the usability of these solutions tedious for elderly users.

 Finally, there is a need to design and develop solutions that can respond to situations ethically.
 In our context, it refers to the removal of any biases concerning region-specific food preferences.
-Similarly, it is also vital to prevent any distortion in the results obtained from the automated food recognition by ensuring a data security policy.
 It will help to ensure transparency in existing models.